How Trackplot works

 More about the Trackplot Portal

 The Trackplot Portal is the control and command centre at the heart of the Trackplot lone worker monitoring solution.
-In the Portal you monitor the location, activity and safety of your workforce around the clock; set up processes and escalation procedures; and reporting.
-Our lone worker software has a series of Event Messages and Notifications embedded so that the status of your lone workers can be monitored at any time.
+In the Portal you monitor the location, activity and safety of your workforce around the clock; set up the structure including User Profiles, Groups and Notifications; and access reporting.
+Our lone worker software has a series of Event Messages and Notifications embedded which advise of the status of your lone workers and confirm “Proof of Life”.
 We have applied over 50 years experience in GPS technology, mapping and software development to design this platform.

 Preferred lone worker safety system for outdoor lone workers